Taggia: Transport

-Taggia is situated on the Via Aurelia (now a provincial road).
+Taggia is situated on the Strada statale 1 Via Aurelia (now a provincial road).
 It has also a gate on the A10 Highway.

 Taggia has a railway station on the Genoa–Ventimiglia line.

+Riviera di Trasporti SpA provides public transport service.
+Taggia was served by trolleybuses of the Sanremo trolleybus system from 1948 to 2002 and before 1948 by an interurban tramway from Sanremo.